kelscahill/angryduck/wp-content/plugins/woocommerce-services/readme.txt

 6. Checking and exporting the label purchase reports

 == Changelog ==

+= 1.26.3 - 2022-08-03 =
+* Tweak - Always let the user to pick the package box.
+* Add   - Add filter to override TaxJar result.
+* Fix   - Uncatch error when installing/connecting the Jetpack.

+= 1.26.2 - 2022-07-04 =
+* Fix   - Change the wp-calypso commit to fix NPM Error when run `npm run prepare`.
+* Fix   - E2E Tests: npm ci, update puppeteer to v2
+* Fix   - JS Tests: npm ci
+* Tweak - Replace colors npm package with chalk

+= 1.26.1 - 2022-06-21 =
+* Add   - Display warning if non-roman character is entered in address fields.
+* Fix   - "Division by Zero" fatal error on PHP 8.

 = 1.26.0 - 2022-05-27 =
 * Add   - Tool to clear cached Tax server responses from the transients.